TuxVinyards/qqX/README.md

 ### Simple and Straightforward

-- Multiple display modes, utilities, optimizers and tools
+- Clear to read display modes, utilities, optimizers and tools

 - Choice of Custom Menus or 5 built-in _menu styles_